 Cardiac Care Comparisons at Virginia hospitals, mortality (deaths) and readmissions for 2017.
 Provides side by side VA hospital comparisons for volume, whether the hospital performed better or worse than expected for patient survival ratings.
 Cardiac cases are grouped by type: Medical cardiology including heart attack, heart failure, Invasive cardiology. including cardiac cath, pacemaker, angioplasty PCI, and Open Heart surgery, valves and CABG (heart bypass).
 Sort by Mortality rating to see top performers on the top of the list.
 This report shows 3 hearts are better than one.
 Click on the hospital name to see full reports where outpatient charges are shown for some procedures (2016 prices along with number of cases), efficiency, 2017 financial results, charity care, 2017 hospital service line numbers, and patient satisfaction levels (2017-2018) are shown.
 Prepared by Virginia Health Information (VHI).
 One of the best state hospital comparison sites, so we gave it Editor’s Pick.
 Updated Feb.
 2019

 Washington hospital ratings for cardiac surgery in 2018.
 Compare over 30 hospitals in WA on PCI – percutaneous coronary interventions (reopening clogged arteries), and cardiovascular surgery outcomes.
 Shows volume of PCI, CABG and Valve surgeries, and how hospitals did on the patient survival measures (mortality).
 Other than learning the number of cases, the site is difficult for consumers to easily understand.
 Best if you raise your questions to your medical professionals.
 Site by COAP – Clinical Outcomes Assessment Program, from the non-profit Foundation for Healthcare Quality, 2019

 Two-page Cardiac Data Registry table shows the number of open heart surgeries at each New Jersey hospital in 2018 and 2019.
 Scroll to Data Charts.
 Open heart surgery, diagnostic cardiac catheterization cases, PCI, total volume was nearly 106,000 cases in 2018.
 Morristown Memorial Hospital had the largest number of cardiac cases (over 10,000) in the state in 2018.
 NJ Dept. of Health

 Find various reports on heart disease in New York.
-Additional cardiovascular reports on outcomes by the Dept of Health can be accessed here
+Additional cardiovascular reports on outcomes by the NY state Department of Health can be accessed here